-A 25-year-old high school science teacher was referred with a lesion on his right thumbnail (Figure 1A), arriving by a circuitous route.
-One of his teenage students had seen a photograph of a nail melanoma on a patient education poster in the waiting room of a doctor's surgery office and thought the photo looked like her teacher's thumb.
+A twenty-five year old high school science teacher was referred with a lesion on his right thumb nail (figure 2), arriving by a circuitous route.
+One of his teenage students had seen a photograph of a nail melanoma on a patient-education poster in the waiting room of a doctor's surgery and thought the photo looked like her teacher's thumb.

 At first he was somewhat sceptical, but she persisted until he saw his GP, who referred him to a specialized melanoma centre.
-They, in turn, referred him to the general practice of author CR for a nail matrix biopsy because their preferred plastic surgeon had been temporarily incapacitated by an injury.
+They in turn referred him to the general practice of author CR for a nail matrix biopsy because their preferred plastic surgeon had been temporarily incapacitated by an injury.

-Figure 1A.
-Close-up image of longitudinal melanonychia on the right thumbnail of a 25-year-old man.
+Figure 2: Close up image of longitudinal melanonychia, on the right thumbnail of a 25 year old man.
 This pigment band on the nail plate appeared and widened over the preceding ten months.
 Pigment is visible through the translucent cuticle and proximal nail fold (false Hutchison's sign) but there is no apparent pigmentation of these structures.
-The pigment band tapers from 3 mm wide proximally to 2 mm distally.
-[Copyright: ©2012 Rosendahl et al.]
+The pigment band tapers from 3mm wide proximally to 2mm distally.

-The patient had first noticed a fine band of pigment extending the full length of the nail 10 months earlier that had become progressively wider since then.
+The patient had first noticed a fine band of pigment extending the full length of the nail 10 months earlier and it had become progressively wider since then.

-Dermatoscopy of the surface of the nail plate (Figure 1B) revealed longitudinal melanonychia (also known as melanonychia striata) with lines parallel stretching from the proximal nail fold to the free edge of the nail.
+Dermatoscopy of the surface of the nail plate (figure 3) revealed longitudinal melanonychia (also known as melanonychia striata) with lines parallel stretching from the proximal nail fold to the free edge of the nail.
 The parallel lines varied in width, colour (black, dark brown, light brown and gray) and interval.
 The pigmented band was wider proximally than distally, consistent with a growing lesion in the nail matrix.

-Figure 1B.
-Dermatoscopic image of the surface of the nail plate.
+Figure 3: Dermatoscopic image of the surface of the nail plate.
 Lines parallel vary in width, interval and colour.
-Colours present-black, brown and gray-are the colours of melanin.
+Colours present- black, brown and gray- are the colours of melanin.
 The overall band of pigment is broader proximally, consistent with origin from a growing lesion in the nail matrix.

-Braun et al [4] have demonstrated how dermatoscopy of the free edge of the nail plate can be used to precisely predict tumour location in the nail matrix.
-Pigment located deeply in the nail plate (Figure 2) corresponds to a tumour located in the distal nail matrix.
+Braun et al (4) have demonstrated how dermatoscopy of the free edge of the nail plate can be used to precisely predict tumor location in the nail matrix.
+Pigment located deeply in the nail plate (figure 4) corresponds to a tumor located in the distal nail matrix. (figure 5)

-Figure 2.
-Dermatoscopy of the free edge of the nail plate shows that melanin has been preferentially incorporated into the deeper portion of the nail plate.
+Figure 4: Dermatoscopy of the free edge of the nail plate shows that melanin has been preferentially incorporated into the deeper portion of the nail plate.
 This indicates that it is originating from a lesion in the distal portion of the nail matrix.